VenkateshGhalge/kubernetes/ConfigMap_and_Secertes/configmap_and_secertes.md

 we can decouple the configuration from pod using externally configuraion

-congfiguring application in POD by
+configuring application in POD by
 1. command line arguments
 2. Environment Variable
 3. ConfigMap